 Cities have some unique needs that private industry’s insurance doesn’t address very well.

 LMCIT’s coverages are specifically designed for cities.
 As new needs or problems develop, LMCIT modifies coverage or develops new programs to meet those needs, such as workers’ compensation coverage for benefits mandated by the state for peace officers suffering from post-traumatic stress syndrome.

 In some ways, LMCIT functions much like an insurance company.
 Cities pay a premium to LMCIT and LMCIT pays claims and losses on the city’s behalf.
 However, there are very important differences between LMCIT and an insurance company.

 LMCIT's purpose is to meet cities’ coverage and risk management needs, not to make a profit by selling insurance.
 And in the property/casualty and workers’ compensation programs, if LMCIT’s income from premiums and investments is more than what is needed for losses and expenses, the extra funds go back to the member cities.
-From 1987 to 2007, LMCIT has returned $191 million in dividends to cities.
+Since 1987, LMCIT has returned $320 million in dividends to cities.

 To ensure that LMCIT is able to meet its responsibility to pay cities’ claims, LMCIT’s Trustees work to ensure the organization is strong and financially stable.
 A conservative approach to rates and reserves, a solid reinsurance program with some of the strongest reinsurers in the world, and regular actuarial reviews all help ensure that LMCIT will remain sound.
 In fact, by conventional insurance industry measures, LMCIT is stronger financially than most insurance companies.